escaparrac/IRL-relay-SRT-RTMP/README.md

 `sudo systemctl status ssh`
 Check if it's active (running)

-If yes, you can jump this command and jump to the next one
+If yes, you can skip this command and jump to the next one

 ```
 sudo apt update